aholachek/tutorial/intro-rag-tutorial/README.md

 </details>

 Much better!
+This closely follows the Wikipedia summary and is in fact correct.

+### Next Steps: building a new bot

+If you'd like, you can copy the notebook you've been working on and use it as a jumping off point to make your own question answering bot:
+- Pick a favorite hobby or tv show or sport team
+- Figure out where to get information about it (wikipedia always works)
+- And update notebook cells to accommodate the new data.
+What sort of questions can you answer with your new bot?
+Is there any functionality that is surprising (either in a good or bad way)?
 You can clone this notebook and use it as a jumping off point to build your own RAG experiments.

 ## Further resources